nuwave/lighthouse/docs/master/getting-started/configuration.md

     |
     | Set the name to use for the generated argument on paginated fields
     | that controls how many results are returned.
-    | This will default to "first" in v4.
+    | This setting will be removed in v5.
     |
     */